Skip to content

 When multiple languages are selected, the first language's formatter is used.

-Both PostToolUse hooks (formatter and stop notification) are gated by the hook profile.
-They skip execution when WORCLAUDE_HOOK_PROFILE=minimal.
+The PostToolUse formatter is gated by the hook profile and skips execution when WORCLAUDE_HOOK_PROFILE=minimal.
 See Hook Profiles below.

 PostToolUse: TypeScript Check (strict only)